SoftwareAG/c8y-docs/content/machine-learning/web-app-bundle/managing-models.md

 A model, if not being used for a long time, can be deactivated so that it doesn't occupy space in the memory of the system.

-Click the **Active/Inactive** toggle button in a model´s card to deactivate/activate the model.
+Click the **Active/Inactive** toggle in a model´s card to deactivate/activate the model.

->**Note**: This operation is only applicable for PMML models.
+>**Info**: This operation is only applicable for PMML models.

 ### Deleting models